zing-rsa/thread-tokens/README.md

     - meta control validator is parameterized by this token
     - must spend this token to spend a metadata/ref utxo

-## Issues:
-- could multiple thread tokens be included in the same utxo?
-    - how does this affect the datum?
-    - does them being fungible affect this?

 todo:
     - add metadata check to token_policy